shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## Motivation for This Analysis

 While the original study focused on method comparison, **this repository performs an in-depth temporal analysis** of the neutrophil time-course data using deep learning methods.
-Specifically, I applied **DRVI (Disentangled Representation Variational Inference)** to:
+Specifically, **DRVI (Disentangled Representation Variational Inference) was applied** to:

 1. **Disentangle biological from technical variation** - Separate true temporal dynamics from donor-specific effects
 2. **Identify time-varying transcriptional programs** - Discover which biological pathways change systematically over time
 3. **Characterize stress responses** - Quantify immediate-early gene activation and cellular stress signatures
 4. **Enable biological interpretation** - Map latent dimensions to specific genes and pathways

-This analysis demonstrates how modern deep learning approaches can resolve deeper biological insights from time-series single-cell data.
+This analysis demonstrates how modern deep learning approaches can be used to resolve deeper biological insights from time-series single-cell data.

 ## 📋 Overview

-This project analyzes time-course 10X Flex single-cell RNA-seq data from blood cells to:
+Time-course 10X Flex single-cell RNA-seq data from blood cells was analyzed to:
 1. Build a blood cell-type atlas while regressing out technical variation
 2. Focus on neutrophils and identify temporal transcriptional programs
 3. Discover biological pathways activated or suppressed over time

-**Key Innovation:** Uses DRVI (Disentangled Representation Variational Inference) to learn interpretable latent representations while controlling for batch effects and donor variation, enabling precise temporal analysis.
+**Key Innovation:** DRVI (Disentangled Representation Variational Inference) was used to learn interpretable latent representations while controlling for batch effects and donor variation, enabling precise temporal analysis.

 ## 🔬 Analysis Workflow